 - Verify you have tools needed to meet the recommendation

-- Tune your CtP curves for optimum gray balance and color appearance matching
+- Tune your CtP or RIP curves for optimum gray balance and color appearance matching

 - Correlate spectrophotometric measurements back to density readings

 - Validate press conformance and set production tolerances

 Frequently Asked Questions

 How Can I Use G7 Process at My Business?

 Learn advanced techniques that build upon your strong foundation in densitrometric press measurement of solid ink densities (SID), tone-value-increase (TVI) or dot gain, now incorporating spectral color measurements for neutrality refinement.

 Your press operators will easily incorporate this new approach without additional complicated steps.
 RPimaging, INC has helped many printing companies quickly integrate the G7 press calibration method in days.

 My Clients Ask for SWOP Proofs.
 Why Should I Consider GRACoL?